ml4bio/SCMBench/README.md

 - Bedtools. `NotImplementedError: "intersectBed" does not appear to be installed or on the path, so this method is disabled.`.
 Download bedtools binary from official website from [here](https://bedtools.readthedocs.io/en/latest/content/installation.html#downloading-a-pre-compiled-binary) and put it in the conda bin directory.
 - GPU support for torchbiggraph.
 Check [this](https://github.com/facebookresearch/PyTorch-BigGraph#installation).

+## Online Version - SCMBench server
+The online server of this package is underdevelopment, which will be freely available without any registration requirement.